What is a libertarian?

 For a very long time, I have been searching for libertarian representation in government.
-Before I could really find a good example of a libertarian in politics, I supported Ralph Nader for 8 years just based on his sincerity and lack of corporate sponsors.
+Before I could really find a good example of a libertarian in politics, I supported Ralph Nader for a decade or so just based on his sincerity and lack of corporate sponsors.
 But then Ron Paul really stepped up to the plate, and in his third bid for president it was obvious that Ron Paul is sincere and SERIOUS about becoming president of the USA.

 So this year I did something I never thought I would do, and I registered with a political party.
 I always felt far more comfortable with conservatism than liberalism.
 I never pictured myself registering as a democrat, despite that I have huge respect for Sen. Mike Gravel and I love a lot of what he and Ralph Nader stand for and I love their sincerity.